Oregon Conservation Partnership launches four affinity groups to support collaborative conservation across the state!

 - Professional development.

 Expectations for participation: The success of Affinity groups relies on group cohesion and consistent participation of affinity group members.
-These groups will meet no less than six times per year and participation includes the following:
+These groups will meet no less than six times per year and participation includes:

 - active participation, showing up, and joining conversation